-Panchakarma is one of the most well-known parts about Ayurveda.
-It is a five-step, total mind-body rejuvenation experience that comprises of herbal oil massages, steam baths, cleansing enemas, a healing kitchari diet and other purifying practices.
+Panchakarma is one of the most well-known parts of Ayurveda.
+It is a five-step, total mind-body rejuvenation experience that comprises herbal oil massages, steam baths, cleansing enemas, a healing kitchari diet, and other purifying practices.
 Yum!

-Panchakarma is amazing because it eliminate toxins from the system, rebalance the Doshas, heal countless ailments and renew a sense of clarity and inner-peace.
-Yes, yes and yes!
+Panchakarma is amazing because it eliminates toxins from the system, rebalances the Doshas, heals countless ailments, and renews a sense of clarity and inner peace.
+Yes, yes, and yes!

 I remember my first Panchakarma experience in India.
 I was lying on a wooden massage table as two women rubbed a thick layer of pungent herbalized sesame oil into every square-inch of my body – a scent I’ll never forget.